 Macbook or Pro losing files?
 Here is something to consider

 So what causes Mac laptops to lose their brains more often?
 Flashing question marks, missing startup disks, slow starts and other anomalies.
-Its not the moving, dropping, banging or using but something much more insidious.
-Here is the cause of a large percentage of drive failure or lost data on your laptop, be it missing files, songs or a failure to startup.
+Its not the moving, dropping, banging or general use but something much more insidious.
+Not spoken of much, a real issue for the travelling Mac are the electromatic and magnetic worlds they get placed.

 Magnets and Radios

-When questioned, people usually remember after the fact that the computer was either set on or had something set on it.
-If you set your computer on something that generates powerful magnetic or radio signals there is an increased likelihood these can cause a bit, byte or data write on your drive to get scrambled thus causing the file that data belongs to to become unreadable.
+When questioned, people usually remember after the fact that the laptop was either set on or had something set on it.
+And if that something is something that generates powerful magnetic or radio signals there is an increased likelihood these can cause a bit, byte or data write on your drive to get scrambled thus causing the file that data belongs to become unreadable.

 Ah ha, thats why my iTunes library is missing songs.
-Or worse yet the effected data is part of the boot sequence which causes it to hang during the startup process.
-Yes its true, if you set your iPhone, iPad or some other gadget down on top of your closed Mac, whether the Mac is in sleep mode or turned off completely, anything causing your phone to get or send data, ring, get email, look for bluetooth or a host of other tasks causes the device to generate signals that can cause data loss on the disk drive a mere half inch away.
+Or worse yet the afected data is part of the computer boot up sequence, causing it to hang during the startup process.
+Yes its true, if you set your iPhone, iPad, portable speaker or some other electrical gadget down on top of your closed Mac, when that device rings, plays, alerts or otherwise gets energized, data loss on the disk drive a mere half inch away becomes a real threat.

 So be careful about where you set your laptop these days, Strong magnets are everywhere.
-From the trunk of your car to the dashboard you’ll find some sort of danger zone that can cause damage to your drive.
+From the trunk of your car to the dashboard you’ll find some danger zone that can cause damage to your drive.
 And that smooth flat surface of your laptop is so inviting to set your phone on.
 Don’t do it.
-The new rule is think before you set it down.
+You and your Mac will be much happier together.